 If you manage an association that utilizes a variety of different Assessment or charge amounts, you can use Homeowner Charge Tags to quickly associate specific owner accounts with their appropriate billing rate.
 A good example for the use of Homeowner Charge Tags would be an association that bills different rates for 2 bedroom or 3 bedroom units.

 Before importing Homeowner Charge Tags, we must first create the Assessment and the Assessment rule that we can use to tie the Homeowner Charge Tags to specific amounts and GL codes.
-To do this, we go to the Association -> Assessments page and either create a new Assessment or create a rule under an existing Assessment.
+To do this, we go to the Association > Assessments and either create a New Assessment or create a New Rule under an existing Assessment.

 Once the tags are set up, you can then run the Homeowner Charge Tag import to tag certain owners in those tags you just created, which can be done using the attached file "Charge Tag Import".